By Irwin Levine

-1. You have the ability to purchase a fixed price contract, which is a common buying option for businesses.
+1. You can purchase a fixed-price contract, which is a common buying option for businesses.
 This locks in your rate for the term and ensures no market fluctuations affect your usage.
 This type of contract helps protect your business from market volatility.
 As such, you now will have budget certainty to maintain your cost control.
 This will help all aspects of your business.

-2. A good energy representative from a third party provider has the ability to shop around for the best price to help save you time and energy, as well as keeping you informed of market conditions for possible money-saving opportunities.
+2. A good energy representative from a third-party provider can shop around for the best price to help save you time and energy, as well as keep you informed of market conditions for possible money-saving opportunities.

 3. Many local trade organizations have programs that you can be part of to purchase energy in aggregate, thus enhancing total purchasing power.
 Purchasing energy in aggregate means one central organization coordinates with customers to maximize their collective buying power.
 This supports a buying system that can lower costs.

 4. Competition always benefits the consumer.
 There are organizations whose sole job is to watch for anti-competitive practices, and this is true in the energy market as well.
 Competition improves choice and quality, as well as forces companies to continually innovate and offer consumers something extra as a way to make their service more desirable.

 5. Third-party providers usually offer several different types of programs to help both personalize and address your specific energy needs.
 Just like a phone plan can be customized to fit the individual needs of a customer, energy services can be personalized to the needs of a small business.
 There are often energy-saving products and services that can be offered based on consumption, as well as rebates for customers.
 This specially tailored energy service can save your small business energy usage, resulting in money savings.

 6. There are no strings attached.
 At the end of a contract period, you are allowed to return to purchasing your commodity from the utility with no penalties (if you prefer).